cmbothwell/hedgineer/README.md

 There are a couple of interesting challenges to note here:

 1. We can't really say in advance what kind of facts we'll collect about securities.
 Although we might be able to enumerate every single property we're interested in _now_, the world is a moving target, and our needs might change.
-Additionally, we can't rely on data vendors not to change their methods or what information they will be able to provide.
+Additionally, we can't rely on the information data vendors might be able to provide, or that they won't change their methods or schema.
 Conclusion: we can't really enforce a strict schema

 2. We don't have complete control over when facts arrive to us.
 Companies delay announcements, providers have outages, errors are made etc. We need to be able to react to data as it comes in